detomon/wigglebone/README.md

 The bone moves relative to its origin but without rotating.
 The distance can be limited to a certain value with `Max Distance`

-## Bone Attachment
+## Bone Attachment (`Attachment`)

 The **WiggleBone** node inherits its transformation from the bone's pose (without wiggle) and acts the same way as a **BoneAttachment**.

-One of its **Spatial** children can also inherit the full transformation (including wiggle) using the `Attachment` property.
+## Constant Force (`Const Force`)

+This applies a constant force additionally to the gravity already set in **WiggleProperties** but per bone.
+This can be used to apply an impluse when only set for one frame.

 ## Testing in Editor

 A force can be applied to the bone to test the properties in the editor by dragging its handle.
-The handle appears at the bone's end when `Rotation` mode is used or at the root when `Dislocation` mode is used, respectively.
+When selected, the handle appears at the bone's end when `Rotation` mode is used or at the root when `Dislocation` mode is used, respectively.
 Another way is to drag or rotate the **Skeleton** or one of its parents directly.